A former Hollywood favorite -- Ben Vereen, one of the stars of the iconic miniseries "Roots" -- has found himself in the middle of a divorce mix-up.

 Since they hadn't, and the actor had initiated the unnecessary divorce proceedings, his former wife sought help from the court -- asking the judge to make her ex-spouse pay the legal fees she'd amassed.
 It isn't a particularly uncommon request in family court, especially when one spouse makes significantly more money than the other and involves the other in unnecessary litigation.
 Given the mix-up and the disparity between their incomes, the actor is probably lucky that the judge didn't find him liable for even more of her fees.

 Take a lesson from the actor's situation and don't let your own divorce litigation escalate unnecessarily -- it happens more often than many people probably suspect and the consequences can be financially painful.
 Talk to your attorney about less-costly alternatives than litigation, like mediation.
-For information on how our firm might be able to help you, please visit our web page.
+For information on how our San Fernando Valley divorce attorneys might be able to help you, please visit our web page.